Trends

 Does the proportion of assessed NDAP clients who reported improved choice and control to make their own decisions vary between states and territories?

 The data in the graph and the table below show the proportion of assessed National Disability Advocacy Program (NDAP) clients (of all ages) who reported improved choice and control to make their own decisions, grouped by Australian states and territories.
-In 2021–22, in South Australia, 71% of assessed NDAP clients reported improved choice and control, compared with 46% in Victoria (please note that some categories were not published due to small numbers and to protect confidentiality).
+In 2024–25, 68% of assessed NDAP clients in South Australia and 43% in Western Australia reported improved choice and control (please note that some categories were not published due to small numbers and to protect confidentiality).

 Source: